-- Coors Blvd is the primary north-south facility in the AMPA west of the Rio Grande. - The Coors CMP corridor extends nearly 16 miles from Done Felipe Rd in the South Valley to NM 528.
+- Coors Blvd is the primary north-south facility in the AMPA west of the Rio Grande. - The Coors CMP corridor extends nearly 20 miles from I-25 to NM 528.
 The corridor covers parts of unincorporated Bernalillo County and the City of Albuquerque, and provides access to the City of Rio Rancho (via NM 528). - The most severe congestion occurs between I-40 and the Coors Bypass.
-Congestion is tied to overall slow speeds across the corridor and particularly high volumes during the peak periods between Montaño and Paseo del Norte. - Sections of Coors at Paseo del Norte and I-40 have daily volumes of more than 65,000 and nearly 80,000 respectively. - The greatest delay along Coors is found south of Rio Bravo and around I-40. - Crash rates across the corridor are significantly above the regional average and a major source of non-recurring congestion.
-The intersections at Central, Montaño, Paseo del Norte, and Ellison Rd all have crash rates more than three times the regional average. - A considerable amount of growth and infill development is projected along corridor with 9,000 new residents and 12,000 new jobs expected by 2035.
+Congestion is tied to overall slow speeds across the corridor and particularly high volumes during the peak periods between Montaño and Paseo del Norte.
+There is very little congestion south of Rio Bravo Blvd. - Sections of Coors at Paseo del Norte and I-40 have daily volumes of more than 60,000 and 80.000 respectively. - The slowest speeds along Coors are found south of Pajarito Rd. - Crash rates across the corridor are significantly above the regional average and a major source of non-recurring congestion.
+The intersections at Central and Paseo del Norte both have crash rates more than four times the regional average. - A considerable amount of growth and infill development is projected along corridor with more than 13,000 new residents and 12,000 jobs apiece by 2035.